DEMYSTIFYING THE JUDGING PROCESS

 Finally, I often get asked about the type or genre of entries that win.
 Why not more humor, for instance, or romance or mystery or women's fiction?
 Why not light content versus heavy, family drama versus political drama, cozy versus thriller, etc?
 The answer is that I work with whatever submissions come in for any particular competition—I don't have any control over what writers submit, so I necessarily have to work with what's submitted.
 I strive to advertise via social media to writers in a wide variety of genres, and ideally I'd get a healthy mix of genres evenly spread across all entries.
 In reality, though, there's usually a trend . . . one year I'll get a ton of political fiction and very few mysteries.
 Another year I'll get heaps of sci-fi and almost no romantic comedies.
 Another will bring scores of historical fiction and next to nothing in contemporary women's.
 Submissions vary from contest to contest, and I do my best to choose writing of the best caliber, no matter the genre.

-If you're tempted to do simple math based on the entry fees and number of submissions to see how much money you think I'm making, please understand that entry fees cover more than just prize money: Submittable fees per entry; advertising; website expenses; customer relationship, marketing and app-connecting online applications; administrative support; and my own time and expertise which goes into all aspects of marketing, administering, and judging the prize.
+If you're tempted to do simple math based on the entry fees and number of submissions to see how much money you think I'm making, please understand that entry fees cover more than just prize money: annual Submittable fee plus a fee per entry; advertising; website expenses; customer relationship, marketing and app-connecting online applications; administrative support; and my own time and expertise which goes into all aspects of marketing, administering, and judging the prize.